Skull Man: DVD release

 On July 25, 2007, the full series has been available monthly on Region 2 DVD, with individual episodes released by Geneon Entertainment in Japanese-language audio with no subtitles.
 All DVDs have 7 volumes, and each volume contains two episodes (including only one episode for Volume 1).
-In addition, the live-action special "Skullman: Prologue of Darkness" DVD was released on September 21, 2007.
+In addition, the live-action special "Skull Man: Prologue of Darkness" DVD was released on September 21, 2007.

 In Spain, it has been distributed on DVD by Selecta Visión from January 24, 2009.
 The audio soundtracks include Japanese and Spanish (Castilian) with Spanish (Castilian) subtitles which automatically appear.
 On March 24, 2010, Selecta Visión has re-released the series as the Integralized Version DVD with the same audio tracks but with newly enhanced features such as the same content from the Japan DVD release, but in 5.1 quality instead of stereo.
 All DVDs have 3 Volumes in one disc each (Volumes 1 & 2 have 4 episodes and Volume 3 has 3 episodes) which are individually available or coming with a collector's box set.

 In Canada and United States, it was licensed by Sentai Filmworks and distributed by Section23 Films, who released the complete collection on Region 1 DVD on February 2, 2010.
 For legal reasons, the original opening, "Hikari no Machi", has been replaced with an instrumental opening and footage from an earlier trailer for the series.